edubart/nelua-lang/docs/pages/libraries.md

 ---
 ## allocators.default

 The default allocator library provides the default allocator used by the standard libraries.

 The default allocator is `GCAllocator` when GC is enabled, otherwise `GeneralAllocator` (when using the pragma `nogc`).

 When disabling the GC the user is responsible for manually deallocating unused memory from the default allocator.

-The default allocator can also be overridden by an allocator instance in case the global `embed_default_allocator` is declared before this library is required.

 ### new